Project status

 For the subcontractor/ other costs, depending on the setup from your organization, some of these costs might be marked as subcontractor costs (1):

-Those are not considered as core nominal account but as a separate one under subcontractors.
-It is useful for the PM of the project to know how much their costs are distributed between those two accounts.
+Those are not considered as core nominal account but as a separate one, under subcontractors.
+It is useful for the project manager to know how much their costs are distributed between those two accounts.
 That will allow them to more accurately update the project status.

 Distinction between nominal accounts can be found under the "Costs" column. © stand for core nominal account and Ⓢ stands for subcontract nominal account.
 Note that